WANdisco/wandisco-documentation/docs/quickstarts/operation/hdp_sandbox_fusion_stop_start.md

 ### Start all containers

-1. Log in to the Docker host via a terminal session.

-2. Switch to the `fusion-docker-compose` directory and verify that the containers are stopped.
+1. In the `fusion-docker-compose` directory on the Docker host, verify that the containers are stopped.

    `docker-compose ps`

    All containers should have an `Exit` state.

-3. Start all containers.
+1. Start all containers.

    `docker-compose start`